 Rita Shimmin is co-founder of the UNtraining and a teacher of multi-dimensional consciousness.
 Her work, called Racism, Diversity and Risk of the Self, is the source and inspiration for the UNtraining.
 She continues to support the process of its development and acts as on-going mentor to leaders in the UNtraining.
-Rita leads the People of Color group.
+Rita leads the People of Color groups.

 Yvette Leung is a certified organizational systems coach, supporting public institutions, philanthropy, non-governmental organizations and visionaries to harness the wisdom and power of the collective to solve those big, wicked social problems that no one entity could tackle on its own.
 Back in 2011 after attending an anti-isms conference, Yvette had a profound realization.
 She saw herself as a good effective model minority (GEMM), who followed unspoken rules and rarely rocked the boat around issues of race and class.
 Yvette turned to the UNtraining and this catapulted her down the path of unlearning the white-biased conditioning that she was raised with, acknowledging where she has privilege, and finding the courage to influence conversations on race, class, and privilege.
 Yvette immigrated to the United States as a young child.
 She is a daughter, wife, mother of two, a craft-maker, and an assistant teacher for Phase 1 of the UNtraining.